Mixed Feelings Abound As Obama Visits Iowa

 "We're here to endeavor to represent our interests as citizens of the United States to the president," Moeller said.

 Meanwhile, another crowd gathered on the street in front of the Winneshiek Hotel, where the president stayed.

-"It says, 'Yes, Obama, No Tea Party,' " Rudolf says.
+"It says, 'Yes, Obama, No Tea Party,' " Rudolf said.

-The other side of his sign contains the phrase "take on the naysayers."
+The other side of his sign contained the phrase "take on the naysayers."
 Rudolf says his only complaint about the president is that he's not aggressive enough with Republicans in Congress.
 But he likes the idea of this tour.

 And Rudolf predicts that's something that's absolutely critical if the president hopes for a second term.

 MELISSA BLOCK, host: This is ALL THINGS CONSIDERED from NPR News.
 I'm Melissa Block.